Sun, 29 December 2019

 Direct download: Deadly20Towers20retrospective-20Myer20lemon207C20NES20Works2023055.mp4

-Category:Video Games -- posted at: 9:00am EDT
+Category:Video Games -- posted at: 9:00am EST |

 The sequel to Pitfall! gives us an even more expansive world to explore than pioneers like Montezuma's Revenge: A system of underground caverns comprising roughly 250 screens of virtual real estate.
 Sure, about 50 of those screens amount to columns of empty air, but the underlying concept has merit.
 Pitfall II downplayed white-knuckle action in favor of unraveling the pathways and interconnections of its subterranean world in order to explore every corner, score points, and complete an objective.

+Yep, it's Halloween, and that means it's time for my annual Castlevania retrospective.
+This time, we jump forward a decade from Super Castlevania IV...
 For many long-time fans, the big selling point for Game Boy Advance at launch wasn't a kooky Mario port or a throwback F-Zero sequel—it was Konami's first proper attempt at a Symphony of the Night follow-up in the form of Castlevania: Circle of the Moon.
 Circle absolutely blew away anything that had ever been created to that point for a handheld system, with stunning music and great-looking graphics.
+Unfortunately, Circle wasn't without its shortcomings—some resulting from questionable game design choices, and others resulting from issues with the GBA hardware itself.
+This tiny metroidvania juggernaut wasn't quite the grand slam it could and should have been, but don't let its flaws distract from the fact that this was an unparalleled feat in portability back in 2001.

 A new series begins here to round out the entirety of the Game Boy family's history.
 At the very least, we'll explore the early days of Game Boy Advance and how Nintendo and their partners brought more than a decade of handheld gaming experience to bear on a system that was (generally) powerful enough to allow them to realize their grander ambitions.
 As we can see from this very first release for GBA, it was a transitional process....